MrWolfZ/Conqueror/recipes/cqs/basics/testing-handlers/README.md

 > This recipe is designed to allow you to code along.
 [Download this recipe's folder](https://download-directory.github.io?url=https://github.com/MrWolfZ/Conqueror/tree/main/recipes/cqs/basics/testing-handlers) and open the solution file in your IDE (note that you need to have [.NET 6 or later](https://dotnet.microsoft.com/en-us/download) installed).
 If you prefer to just view the completed code directly, you can do so [in your browser](.completed) or with your IDE in the `completed` folder of the solution [downloaded as part of the folder](https://download-directory.github.io?url=https://github.com/MrWolfZ/Conqueror/tree/main/recipes/cqs/basics/testing-handlers).

-The application we will be testing is managing a set of named counters.
+The application we will be testing, is managing a set of named counters.
 When you use **Conqueror.CQS**, your commands and queries represent the public API for your application.
 In code, the API of our application under test is represented with the following types:

 ```cs
 public sealed record GetCounterValueQuery(string CounterName);